thuyencode/thuyencode.github.io/_posts/2026-06-06-rewrite-react-ui-component-to-solidjs.md

 Partition the specific props in `BaseButtonProps` with `splitProps`, and use `Dynamic` component to render the component specified in `props.as`.
-`as` can be nullish, in which case `button` is used as the default.
+`as` can be nullish, in which case `"button"` is used as the default.

 And `type="button"` is removed since the rendered HTML is not necessarily a button.